Extended Set-based Tasks for Multi-task Execution and Prioritization: Introduction

 During the operation of the robotic system, some tasks may take precedence over others.
 Typically, preserving the safety of the system and its surroundings is more critical than satisfying application-specific objectives.
 This hierarchy is established in the so-called \textit{task stack}, used by the robot controller to ensure the prioritized execution of tasks.
 This way, while high-priority tasks are being executed, the redundancy of the system is exploited to achieve, if possible, lower-priority ones.
 Moreover, the task hierarchy need not be static.
 For instance, this can be needed to accommodate the evolution of the objectives dictated by the environment/application, or due to exogenous factors (such as the supervisory control of a human operator).
 In any case, the robot controller must be able to react to these changes.

-The execution of prioritized stacks of tasks by exploiting the redundancy of the system has been proposed in~\cite{siciliano1991} and extensively studied since then (see, e.g., \cite{baerlocher1998task, baerlocher2004inverse, escande2014hierarchical}, just to name a few).
-In these works, a task is associated to a Jacobian matrix, which relates the velocities of the robot joints to the velocities of the point required to execute the task.
+The execution of prioritized stacks of tasks by exploiting the redundancy of the system has been proposed in~\cite{siciliano1991} and extensively studied since then (see, e.g.,~\cite{baerlocher1998task, baerlocher2004inverse, escande2014hierarchical}, just to name a few).
+In these works, a task is associated to a Jacobian matrix, which relates the velocities of the robot joints to the velocities of the operational point of the robot kinematic structure required to execute the task.
 While the resulting formulation is rigorous, starting from the definition of a Jacobian matrix in order to specify a task is not always intuitive.
+In~\cite{notomista2020set}, extended set-based (ESB) tasks---a more expressive description of tasks which leverages set stability and safety as building blocks to define robotic tasks---are introduced and an optimization-based approach for their prioritized execution is proposed.

-In this paper, we propose an optimization-based approach to the analysis and synthesis of the (possibly time-varying) prioritized execution of extended set-based (ESB) tasks---a more expressive description of the tasks introduced in~\cite{notomista2020set}, which leverages set stability and safety as building blocks to define robotic tasks.
-Moreover, the proposed approach is applied to both kinematic and dynamic robot models, allowing torque control of robotic manipulators, and accounting for input constraints, such as torque saturation.
+In this paper, we perform an extensive analysis of the (possibly time-varying) prioritized execution of ESB tasks.
+Moreover, we propose a novel optimization-based approach for the task execution and apply it to both kinematic and dynamic robot models, allowing torque control of robotic manipulators, and accounting for input constraints, such as torque saturation.
+The stability analysis of our framework is carried out considering time-invariant Jacobian and set-based tasks throughout the paper.
+The derivation of (uniform) asymptotic stability for time-varying tasks, such as those involving trajectory tracking, is outside the scope of this paper.